-13 But having the same spirit of faith according to that which was written: "I believed; therefore I spoke," we also believe; therefore we also speak, the one who raised Jesus...also...will...raise (ULT) who raised up the Lord Jesus from the dead... also...will...raise...up from the dead (UST)
+13 But having the same spirit of faith according to that which was written: "I believed; therefore I spoke," we also believe; therefore we also speak, the one who raised Jesus...also...will...raise (ULT)

 13 We are not discouraged.
 We are like the person who wrote in the scriptures: "I trust in God; this is why I speak."
 We also trust in God, and we also speak about what he has done for us.